-With their high energy levels, Basenjis do best with owners who can commit agility, playtime, and enrichment activities.
+Basenjis does best with owners who can commit agility, playtime, and enrichment activities with their high energy levels.
 This companion will help you keep healthy too.

 Active, energetic dogs, beagles need at least an hour of exercise each day.
 They are happiest as part of a pack, whether human or canine.

 Although these charming dogs started as French and European royalty companions, they became street and circus performers after the French Revolution.
 Their average lifespan is 14 to 15 years.